 By setting up the payoffs so that they’re lower than the odds of winning, the casino sets up a situation where it’s guaranteed a mathematical profit over the long run.

 Of course, most modern slot machines aren’t quite this simple.
 They have more symbols on each reel, for one thing.
 For another, the probability of getting a particular symbol might be different from the probability of getting another symbol.

 For example, you might have a 2/3 probability of getting a pear, and only a 1/24 probability of getting a cherry.

-What Happens in the Long Run versus the Short Term
+What Happens in the Long Run vs. the Short Term?

 By manipulating the payoffs and the probabilities of the symbols, the casino can guarantee that over a long period and many spins, they’ll profit.

 But in the short run, a player might win a big jackpot or lose several times in a row.

 That’s the nature of random events.
 In the short run, anything can happen.
 In the long run, the numbers get closer to the theoretical probability.